This event is perfect for:

 Learn about research on Arabic archeological materials, Japanese culinary/cultural materials, and the beurology of language acquisition, plus student international research.

-See a demonstration of ways computers can be used in music, and enjoy School of Music ensembles.
+See a demonstration of ways computers can be used in music, and learn how to be involved in the School of Music at UT.

 Visit our new neuroscience labs – touch a brain, see neurons under a microscope, and hear about undergraduate student research.